10 Places to Go Snowshoeing in the Western US

 Source: Dale Carlson

 One of the most prominent single mountains in the entire United States, Mt.
 Rainier has snowshoeing options for all abilities.
 Here you’ll encounter some of the most gorgeous glaciers that you’ll find south of Alaska.
-One of the quintessential winter hikes at Rainer takes you to Refection and Louise Lakes where you will have vast views of the mountain and the surrounding Tatoosh Range.
-If you are feeling really adventurous, this is also a popular route for winter camping due to its spectacular sunrises.
+One of the quintessential winter hikes at Rainer takes you to Refection and Louise Lakes where you will have expansive views of the mountain and the surrounding Tatoosh Range.
+If you’re feeling really adventurous, this is also a popular route for winter camping due to its spectacular sunrises.

 Source: Anna Brones